6 months in, Trump's presidency is teetering on the brink of disaster

 - A special counsel was appointed and is investigating Russia's attempts to meddle in the 2016 election and the possibility that members of the Trump campaign colluded with the Russians to aid his campaign.
 That investigation has triggered a major lawyering-up of all the major players -- including several Trump family members -- and a series of ever-changing stories about who said what and when.

 Any one of those three things would be enough to imperil a presidency.
-All three of them -- and all within the first three months of an administration -- suggest an unprecedented (that word comes up a lot with Trump) level of political jeopardy not just for the President but for the Republican Party he ostensibly leads.
+All three of them -- and all within the first six months of an administration -- suggest an unprecedented (that word comes up a lot with Trump) level of political jeopardy not just for the President but for the Republican Party he ostensibly leads.

 And amid all of the chaos, the controversy and the tweeting, the tweeting, the tweeting is this fundamental fact: Donald Trump ain't changing.
 He is a 71-year-old man.
 A very successful 71-year-old man.
 A man who views the 2016 election as the ultimate validation that he is smarter than all of the so-called political elites.